-Cerity Partners LLC boosted its holdings in shares of Dorman Products, Inc. (NASDAQ:DORM - Free Report) by 16.6% during the first quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 28,585 shares of the auto parts company's stock after purchasing an additional 4,060 shares during the quarter.
-Cerity Partners LLC owned about 0.09% of Dorman Products worth $3,446,000 as of its most recent SEC filing.
+Cerity Partners LLC boosted its position in shares of Dorman Products, Inc. (NASDAQ:DORM - Free Report) by 16.6% during the 1st quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 28,585 shares of the auto parts company's stock after purchasing an additional 4,060 shares during the quarter.
+Cerity Partners LLC owned about 0.09% of Dorman Products worth $3,446,000 as of its most recent filing with the Securities & Exchange Commission.

-Separately, Wall Street Zen raised shares of Dorman Products from a "buy" rating to a "strong-buy" rating in a research report on Friday, May 16th.
+Separately, Wall Street Zen upgraded shares of Dorman Products from a "buy" rating to a "strong-buy" rating in a research report on Friday, May 16th.

-Dorman Products (NASDAQ:DORM - Get Free Report) last announced its quarterly earnings results on Monday, May 5th.
-The auto parts company reported $2.02 earnings per share for the quarter, beating analysts' consensus estimates of $1.48 by $0.54.
-Dorman Products had a return on equity of 19.10% and a net margin of 10.48%.
-The business had revenue of $507.69 million during the quarter, compared to analysts' expectations of $483.09 million.
-During the same quarter last year, the business posted $1.31 earnings per share.
-The business's revenue for the quarter was up 8.3% on a year-over-year basis.
-As a group, analysts expect that Dorman Products, Inc. will post 6.9 earnings per share for the current year.
+Dorman Products (NASDAQ:DORM - Get Free Report) last released its quarterly earnings results on Monday, May 5th.
+The auto parts company reported $2.02 earnings per share for the quarter, beating the consensus estimate of $1.48 by $0.54.
+Dorman Products had a net margin of 10.48% and a return on equity of 19.10%.
+The business had revenue of $507.69 million for the quarter, compared to analysts' expectations of $483.09 million.
+During the same quarter in the previous year, the business posted $1.31 earnings per share.
+The firm's revenue for the quarter was up 8.3% compared to the same quarter last year.
+As a group, analysts predict that Dorman Products, Inc. will post 6.9 EPS for the current fiscal year.

 (